 Best for: history buffs, beach lovers, gardeners, nature

-A wonderful destination, Holkham has it all.
-The small village boasts one of Norfolk’s top stately homes, Holkham Hall, a beach, properly known as Holkham Gap, and the Holkham National Nature Reserve.
+A popular destination in North Norfolk, Holkham has it all.
+The small village boasts the top Norfolk’s top stately home, Holkham Hall, one of the best beaches in Norfolk, and the Holkham National Nature Reserve.
 There’s a lot going on here!

 One of the best stately homes in Norfolk, Holkham Hall is an 18th century Palladian masterpiece, with a fantastic walled garden, surrounded by rolling parkland and home to a herd of Fallow deer.